apility/netflex-newsletter-foundation/README.md

 To register a template manually that uses the foundation template, add a view in your `resources/views/newsletters` folder with the following content:

-    @include('nnf::templates.foundation')
+    @include('netflex-newsletter-foundation::templates.foundation')

 This includes the foundation template from the package.
 You can then register the template as normal in Netflex.

 You may also extend the foundation layout using

-    @extends('nnf::layouts.foundation')
+    @extends('netflex-newsletter-foundation::layouts.foundation')

-If you want to register one of the package components inside netflex, you should use the prefix `nnf::` as a part of the path, in example `nnf::one-column`
+If you want to register one of the package components inside netflex, you should use the prefix `netflex-newsletter-foundation::` as a part of the path, in example `netflex-newsletter-foundation::one-column`

 **Remember to fill the code-field with "newsletter_component" on all components registered in netflex, and on all block builder areas added to a newsletter template to filter out these components from page builder templates.**